 Further, that each of these visits was important variously in informing his personal development, works, and legacy.

-It was also shortly after his arrival in New York that photographs of Wilde were taken that have come to define the image we have of him today.
+It was also shortly after his arrival in New York that Wilde had a series of photographs taken that have come to define the image we have of him today.
 This web site is the only repository, in book form or online, where all of those photographs are displayed in one place.
 Here you can learn about each of the photographs, including one which was instrumental in establishing the U.S. law of copyright for photographs.

 There have been countless thousands of performances of Wilde's plays worldwide in the last 130 years.
 But it is an under-appreciated fact that the first ever production of an Oscar Wilde play was in New York many years before his great success on the London stage.
 In August 1883 Wilde's early, and unsuccessful, play Vera; or, The Nihilists was staged—and Wilde made a second visit to America for a month to oversee the production.
 This web site examines the background to the play.

 This web site is almost entirely informed by original research.

 Pre-tour cartoons of Wilde as aesthetic, and even in this case androgynous, helped to established a curiosity to see him.